 What is the difference between a product manager and a product owner?
 The terms are often used interchangeably, and admittedly there is some overlap.
-However, the roles product manager and product owner are indeed different.
-Today we’ll look at the role of a product owner vs that of a product manager and explore the different skills and responsibilities of each.
+However, the roles of product manager and product owner are indeed different.
+Today we’ll look at the role of a product owner vs. that of a product manager and explore the various skills and responsibilities.

-At the highest level, there are several competing definitions for product manager and product owner.
-But to the extent that any consensus exists about the basic difference between product managers and product owners, it is this:
+At the highest level, there are several competing definitions for product managers and product owners.
+But to the extent that any consensus exists about the fundamental difference between product managers and product owners, it is this:

-In this article we’ll delve into each of these roles and examine the similarities and differences between them.
+This article will delve into each of these roles and examine the similarities and differences between them.

-Product management is the practice of strategically driving the development, market launch, and continual support and improvement of a company’s products.
-A product manager’s role focuses on long-term strategy, the product vision, market trends and the identification of new opportunities.
+Product management is strategically driving the development, market launch, and continual support and improvement of a company’s products.
+A product manager’s role focuses on long-term strategy, the product vision, market trends, and the identification of new opportunities.

 DAD describes the role of the product manager as strategic in practice and “focused on the long-term vision for the product, on observing trends in the marketplace, on identifying new potential outcomes or themes to be supported by the product, on supporting the sales/adoption of the product, and on ensuring the product meets the needs of the value stream(s) the product is involved with.”